saboyle/python-nats-pipeline-rest-gateway/README.md

 ## Overview
 Sample REST gateway implemented using python and NATS.

-**An example gateway to:**
+The service will be implemented in two forms (basic and gateway)

+**Basic functionality:**

 1. Receive REST requests.
+2. Validate the request (using the schematic library).
-2. If valid passes message onto second message queue.
+2. If valid perform a calculation.
 3. If invalid return invalid json message to caller.

-4. Gateway listens for pipeline response and returns to caller on receipt.
+**Gateway functionality:**

+1. Receive REST requests.
+2. Validate the request (using the schematic library).
+3. If valid submit the request onto a work queue.
+4. If invalid return invalid json message to caller.
+5. One or more workers will consume the requests and perform the calculation.
+6. The workers then submit the results to an output queue.
+7. The gateway service listens to the output queue and returns the response.

+## Objectives:

+* Explore the implementation patterns.
+* Consider the performance, failure and scalability characteristics of the basic REST implementation compared to the gateway 'competing consumer' pattern.
+* Generate some rough data for analysis.

+## Questions:
+* What are the reliability and performance characterists of the basic REST service?
+* Is the service scalable, if so how can it be scaled?
+* What are the reliability and performance characteristics of the Gateway service?
+* What are the pro's / con's of each and When would you choose one over the other?

 ## Example scenario:

-A scalable service to produce betting prices for a football game based on expected goals for both teams.
+A scalable service to produce market 100% probabilities for a football game based on expected goals for both teams.
 The model will be a 'naive' poisson based statistical one with prices being derived from SciPy calculated correct score grid.